xparq/Out_of_Nothing/README.md

 ------------------------------------------------------------------------------
 DEPS.:
 	- MSVC (a version supporting c++20, or c++23 if actually using <format>)
-	- SFML 2.6.x (using a4bca205 off the main branch actually)
+	- SFML 2.6.x (last tried: a4bca205 off the main branch actually)
 	- openal32.dll (for audio) - even if linked with the static SFML libs, this will still be loaded (just like the MSVC runtime DLLs -- see below)!